zrlay/dj-braintree/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-dj-stripe could always use more documentation, whether as part of the
+dj-braintree could always use more documentation, whether as part of the
-official dj-stripe docs, in docstrings, or even on the web in blog posts,
+official dj-braintree docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/pydanny/dj-stripe/issues.
+The best way to send feedback is to file an issue at https://github.com/mightbejosh/dj-braintree/issues.

 If you are proposing a feature: